-The town of Wānaka, situated on Roys Bay, in the extreme south-east corner of Lake Wānaka, is 270 km north-west of Dunedin and 70 km north-east of Queenstown, with a 2006 population of 5,037.
-Wānaka, formerly known as both Roys Bay and Pembroke, has grown rapidly; the population in 2006 was double that of 10 years before.
+The town of Wānaka, situated on Roys Bay, in the extreme south-east corner of Lake Wānaka, is 270 km north-west of Dunedin and 70 km north-east of Queenstown, with a 2013 population of 6,471.
+Wānaka, formerly known as both Roys Bay and Pembroke, has grown rapidly; between 1996 and 2006 the population doubled.

 The Anderson Heights industrial zone sits below Mt Iron scenic reserve, which separates Wānaka and Albert Town; nearby Puzzling World is a recreational maze.
 At Glendhu Bay a luxury golf resort is planned.
 Mt Aspiring College, established in 1986, is well known for its outdoor education courses.

 Settlement 25 km up the narrow Cardrona River valley from Wānaka, and the site of a modest gold rush in 1862.
 The Cardrona hotel dates from 1863 and a district hall from 1879.
 For many years Cardrona School was the largest in the Wānaka district.

 The Cardrona downhill skifield opened in 1977.
 13 km east of the Cardrona road, on the Pisa Range, Snow Park and Snow Farm are centres for cross-country skiing.